QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/hardening/openscap/content/index.md

 ⚠️ You will most likely have to edit more project files to completely integrate your package manager/system <small>(remediation...)</small>.

-💡 You can look for occurrences of other package managers/systems to find which files to edit.
+💡 You can look for occurrences in other package managers/systems to find which files to edit.
 </div></div>

 <hr class="sep-both">